 Fast answer

-Microsoft Azure Administrator Associate is best read as a moderate certification in this data set: 40/100.
-If your background already includes operational Azure administration across identity, storage, compute, networking, monitoring, backup, and automation, it may feel easier than the score.
+Microsoft Azure Administrator Associate has no vendor-stated experience expectation.
+If your background already includes operational Azure administration across identity, storage, compute, networking, monitoring, backup, and automation, it may feel easier than that suggests.
 If those concepts are new, the same exam can feel harder.

 The clean answer is: do not treat AZ-900 as enough prep; build administrator labs with the portal, CLI, PowerShell, identity, networking, and monitoring.
 Do not use forum anecdotes or anonymous outcome percentages as the deciding evidence.
 Use official exam facts, your lab history, and the role proof you need next.